 Is pursuing a master’s degree a smart move when it comes to how your skills and abilities are viewed, or are employers placing more value on practical experience?

-- A master’s degree is considered equivalent to two additional years of work experience, but 62% of hiring managers say performance is the same or worse between master’s degree holders and candidates with the equivalent years of additional experience.
+- A master’s degree is considered equivalent to two additional years of work experience, but 62% of hiring managers say performance is the same or worse between master’s degree holders and candidates with a bachelor’s degree and 2 years of experience

-- 4 in 10 hiring managers (38%) say candidates with a master’s degree perform at a higher level than those with 2 extra years of experience.
+- 4 in 10 hiring managers (38%) say candidates with a master’s degree perform at a higher level than those with a bachelor’s degree and 2 years of experience

-- 3 in 4 hiring managers say they would offer higher salaries to candidates with a master’s degree.
+- Nearly 3 in 4 hiring managers (72%) say they would offer higher salaries to candidates with a master’s degree

 62% of hiring managers say having a master’s degree doesn’t make you a better worker